Newark, New York: History

 The current village includes the former "Miller's Basin" and "Lockville" prior to its own incorporation in 1839.
 The Village of Newark was incorporated in 1853.
 It was in Newark, New York that Jackson & Perkins Company, famous for its roses, was founded in 1872 by Albert Jackson and his son-in law Charles H. Perkins.
 The Perkins mansion is now listed on the historic register.

-The Jackson–Perkins residence, 310 High Street, is significant for its association with the growth and development of the Jackson and Perkins Company, one of the largest and best-known horticultural firms in the United States.
+The Jackson–Perkins House, 310 High Street, is significant for its association with the growth and development of the Jackson and Perkins Company, one of the largest and best-known horticultural firms in the United States.
 The company was established in 1872 by Albert E. Jackson and his son-in-law, Charles H. Perkins, fruit growers and amateur gardeners, who had purchased the property in 1864.

-Initially, Perkins, a lawyer, banker and Vice-President of Chase Bros.
+Initially, Perkins, a lawyer, banker and vice-president of Chase Bros.
 Nursery (Rochester) began experimenting with cultivating grapes and other fruits on the property; however, his growing passion for roses led to a substantial increase in horticultural activity, and in 1884 the company hired E. Alvin Miller, a professional propagator and breeder.
 This marked a substantial enlargement in the size and professionalism of the company, which began to cultivate roses and other ornamentals on a large scale.
 Although the growth of the company led to the acquisition of additional farms, the family's High Street estate remained the center of operations, with experiments in propagation taking place on site and the residence's library serving as the company's main office.
 In 1910, Charles Perkins's son, George C. Perkins, took over as president.
 Charles H. Perkins began living in Santa Ana, California during the winters where he began a large poultry business with his brother, Wyllys.
 He also had an orange ranch run by his oldest son Albert J. Perkins.
 After George C. resigned, his cousin Charles "Charlie" Perkins became president until the 1960s.